Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

   Step-by-step guide to install and run Coral Server and Coral Studio with necessary dependencies (Java, Yarn, Node.js).

 - **Setup the Agents**
-  Instructions to install and configure the Interface Agent and Restaurant Voice Agent using uv.
+  Instructions to install and configure the agents.

 - **Run the Agents**
   Available options to run agents: